Horsetails are State prohibited weeds

 What should you do if you find horsetails?

-Please do not attempt to treat or dispose of alligator weed yourself.
-DEDJTR will treat, remove, and dispose of horsetails safely, at no cost to the land owner.
+Please do not attempt to treat or dispose of this yourself.
+Agriclture Victoria will treat, remove, and dispose of horsetails safely, at no cost to the land owner.

 Horsetails are an ancestor of larger plants that grew 270 million years ago during the carboniferous period.
 They belong to the Equisetaceae family and are a relative of the fern.